wingify/vwo-fme-examples/react-native-onboarding-ui/README.md

 # 🤖 Onboarding UI with VWO FME Integration

-> A simple example mobile application showcasing VWO Feature Management and Experimentation (React Native SDK) integration, enabling dynamic feature flags.
+> A simple example mobile application showcasing VWO Feature Management and Experimentation (React Native SDK) integration, enabling dynamic feature flags to control and update the app's UI in real-time.

 ## ✨ Example App Features

-- 🎯 User ID-based feature flag evaluation
-- 🚦 Feature flag status checking
+- 🎯 Config-Driven UI: The app's interface is dynamically updated based on feature flags.
+This allows for real-time changes without requiring a new app release.

+- 🎯 Adaptive Feature Controls: Utilizes JSON variables in feature flags to render the UI.
+These variables can be remotely modified, enabling quick and efficient updates.

+- 🎯 User-Centric: Tailor the app experience to different user segments with ease.

 ## 🚀 Prerequisites